lambing and calving at cornwall park

 Where can I see newborns in the park?

-New lambs and calves are kept in paddocks in the eastern side of the park.
-Dogs are not permitted in this area between 17 July and 10 September each year.
+New lambs and calves are kept in paddocks on the eastern side of the park.
+Dogs are prohibited in this area between 17 July and 10 September each year.
 During this time, the safest viewing area for the public is from the Belvedere Steps, just south of the Cornwall Park Café.

 Why can't I get close to the animals during this time?